• 15. 2. 2020

 The result can be further upgraded by function which is useful mainly when working with ROLLUP and similar operators.
 It is function GROUPING().
 It accepts name of the column as parameter.

-Function GROUPING – It Can Help You Identify Total Columns
+Function GROUPING – It can help you to show up Total Columns

 Function returns 1 or 0 depending if the given column is Total/subtotal or original base value.
 I will show it to you on the previous example by editing SQL query.